 Which platforms actually handle these well?

 Tools like Google Drive, Notion, or SharePoint can store these documents.
-They cannot manage them.
-The difference matters enormously at accreditation time.
+They cannot manage them, and the difference matters enormously at accreditation time.

 Storage means the document is uploaded and lives somewhere.